 Most API requests will return content from the server that the client needs to interpret.
 Rarely is this content plain text—usually, it will use a structured data format.
 While REST does not specify any data formats, JSON and XML are the two most commonly used.

-A single result in JSON might look like this:
+A single result from JSON API standards might look like this:

 "name": "Pet dog",